On a variant of the Grothendieck inequality and estimates on tensor product norms: Applications

-\begin{corollary} There exists a quadruple of $3\times 3$ commuting tuple of matrices which are contractions but they do not coextend to commuting isometries. \end{corollary} \begin{proof} Note that in view of \cite{BM} and Part (ii) of Theorem \ref{plasth}, there exist a contractive commuting tuple of the form which does not satisfy matrix-valued von Neumann inequality and equivalently do not extend to commuting isometries but satisfies the von Neumann inequality.
-This is also true if we delete the first column and last row of each of the matrices.
-Thus, the proof is complete. \end{proof}
+\begin{corollary}[Theorem 2.1, \cite{Davidchoi}] There exists a quadruple of $3\times 3$ commuting tuple of matrices which are contractions but they do not coextend to commuting isometries. \end{corollary} \begin{proof} Note that in view of Theorem \ref{thm5.17} and Part (ii) of Theorem \ref{plasth}, there exists a contractive commuting tuple of the form which does not satisfy matrix-valued von Neumann inequality, or equivalently, do not extend to commuting isometries but satisfies the von Neumann inequality.
+Thus, the proof is complete. \end{proof} \begin{remark} We have the following remarks. \begin{itemize} \item[(i)] In the above corollary, one can explicitly find the vectors $(a_1,a_2),$ $(b_1,b_2),$ $(c_1,c_2)$ and $(d_1,d_2).$ \item[(ii)] Since $\sup_{n\geq 1}\gamma(\ell_\infty^n)<\infty$, it follows that the completely bounded norms of any contractive little Parrott homomorphism defined on $\ell_\infty^n, n\in \mathbb{N}$, is bounded by an universal constant independent of $n$.
+In view of \ref{xample}, Theorem \ref{thm5.17} and Proposition \ref{++++} we can find sequence of domains $(\Omega_n)_{n\geq 1}\subseteq\mathbb{C}^n$ which are unit balls with respect to some norms such that the natural inclusion $(\mathbb{C}^n,\|.\|_{\Omega_n})\hookrightarrow (\mathbb{C}^{n+1},\|.\|_{\Omega_{n+1}})$ is an isometry.
+Moreover, for each \(n\), the completely bounded norm of any contractive little Parrott homomorphism defined on \(\Omega_n\) remains bounded by a universal constant.
+(See also Remark~\ref{nxampl}.) \end{itemize}